vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 There also exists another board (using an Xtensa chip) called an [ESP8266](https://www.digikey.com/product-detail/en/sparkfun-electronics/WRL-13678/1568-1235-ND/5725944).

 The ESP is nice in that it contains a stock firmware that responds to Hayes AT commands (like a modem) and can do networky types of things.
-Then again, the ESP uses Hayse AT commands, which are ASCII-like, across a serial port, which is decidedly less networky feeling from the Rust end of the stick.
+Then again, the ESP uses Hayes AT commands, which are ASCII-like, across a serial port, which is decidedly less networky feeling from the Rust end of the stick.

 # `embedded-nal` (or [Drogue-Network](https://crates.io/crates/drogue-network))